 Yes.
 It is even better to plow once or twice a year to refresh the planting field and make it more fertile.

-Is plowing really good for the garden?
+Is Plowing good for the garden?